 - the alternate work location is in the Commonwealth of Virginia;

-- the telecommuting arrangement will impact service quality or university operations, or increase workload for other employees;
+- the remote work arrangement will impact service quality or university operations, or increase workload for other employees;

 - the position can be structured to be performed independently of others with minimal need for support and little face-to-face interaction; and